LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 ##### Solution

-The solution I opted for was to map the "9" key (commonly used for "Help") with the `accesskey` attribute, as that requires defined modifier keys which will depend on operating system and/or browser.
+The solution I opted for was to map the "6" key (commonly used for "Help", across Gov UK sites) with the `accesskey` attribute, as that requires defined modifier keys which will depend on operating system and/or browser.
 Another solution could have just been to do away with the shortcut.
 What I never did, which I absolutely would in the real world, is tell people that this shortcut exists, otherwise, there's little point in having it, also, that instruction would need to be in visible text, not ARIA, because then it would still exclude the majority of folks.

 </div>